CartoDB/carto-selfhosted-helm/customizations/README.md

 ### TrackJS

-- TrackJS is enabled by default in the www components, but you can disable it with this variables:
+- TrackJS is enabled by default in the www components, but you can disable it with these variables:

    ```bash
    accountsWww: